AliGhadirii/StockMate/README.md

 - ✅ Check if API endpoints are slow (check CloudWatch Logs)
 - ✅ May be temporary network issue - try again

 #### "Google Drive error" / "401 Unauthorized"
-- ✅ Refresh token may have expired - regenerate using OAuth Playground
+- ✅ Verify service account JSON is correctly formatted
-- ✅ Verify all 4 Google environment variables are correct
+- ✅ Check that Drive API is enabled in Google Cloud Console
-- ✅ Check file ID is correct (from Drive file URL)
+- ✅ Ensure the Drive file is shared with your service account email
-- ✅ Ensure Drive API is enabled in Google Cloud Console
+- ✅ Verify file ID is correct (from Drive file URL)

 #### "Telegram message failed"
 - ✅ Verify bot token format: `123456789:ABCdef...`